MicrosoftDocs/Devices-docs/surface-hub/collect-surface-hub-log-files.md

 ---
-title: Prepare your environment for Microsoft Surface Hub
+title: Collect Surface Hub log files
 description: This page shows how admins can collect log files for use when troubleshooting Surface Hub. ms.reviewer:
 manager: laurawi